Hutchinson vs. Patrick Settlement

 Amended Settlement Agreement in Hutchinson v.
 Patrick - June 20, 2013:

 Nearly 1,200 institutionalized people with brain injuries will have the opportunity to move out of nursing facilities and into community residences over the next six years under an Amended Agreement jointly proposed by state officials and attorneys for the plaintiffs.
 The Joint Motion, filed on June 20, 2013, summarizes the key terms of the Amended Agreement, including the delivery of community-based services under the Commonwealth’s Money Follows the Person Demonstration and an enhanced education and outreach program to ensure class members are aware of opportunities to leave institutional settings and reside in the community.
 The Court has approved a Notice to the Class concerning the Amended Agreement, with responses due on July 8, 2013.
 The parties issued a joint press release on June 21, 2013 to aid in the notice process.
-A fairness hearing is scheduled for July 11, 2013.

 Moving Home: A result of the Hutchinson Settlement